bungle/lua-resty-validation/README.md

 -- ok == true, value == "Yes, the number is betweeb 1 and 10"
 local ok, value = validation:ifbetween(1, 10,
-    "Yes, the number is betweeb 1 and 10",
+    "Yes, the number is between 1 and 10",
     "No, the number is not between 1 and 10")(5)

 -- ok == true, value == "No, the number is not between 1 and 10"
 local ok, value = validation:ifbetween(1, 10,
-    "Yes, the number is betweeb 1 and 10",
+    "Yes, the number is between 1 and 10",
     "No, the number is not between 1 and 10")(100)
 ```